mariot/chan-downloader/README.md

 chan-downloader
 ===============

-CLI to download all images/webms of a 4chan thread
+CLI to download all images/webms of a 4chan thread.
+If you use the reload flag, previously saved image won't be redownloaded.

 ```
 USAGE: